-As of December 31, 2010 we had \$2,195 of cash and \$627,528 in current obligations.
-In addition, we anticipate our operating expenses to approximately \$300,000 for 2011.
+As of December 31, 2011 we had \$28,948 of cash and \$654,386 in current obligations.
+In addition, we anticipate our operating expenses to approximately \$300,000 for 2012.
 We do not have sufficient funds to satisfy our current obligations nor to fund operations for the next 12 months.
 Our current expenditures of approximately \$30,000 per month consist of paying for legal and audit expenses related to our public status and funding ongoing monthly Company operating expenditures including paying for salaries, office space, company cars and office expenses.
 In order to reduce our financial footprint and address the deficiency we are consolidating our monthly operating expenses, reducing them further to \$25,000 per month range.
 Monthly operating expense reduction will be due to reduced operating expenses, elimination of research and development expenditures as iGlue is now independently financed and all other technology work is currently on hold.
-We are now concentrating on making a partial or complete exit from our iGlue holdings prior to the end in 2011.
+We are now concentrating on making a partial or complete exit from our iGlue holdings prior to the end in 2012.
 We believe that this exit will provide sufficient liquidity to invest in new technologies and cover operating expenses from 2012 forward.

-For 2011 our primarily goal is realizing a partial or complete iGlue exit.
+For 2012 our primarily goal is realizing a partial or complete iGlue exit.
 We anticipate our new operating expenses to be between \$300,000.
 We believe we can raise these funds through the sale of our common stock to accredited investors in Hungary or abroad, although currently we do not have any commitments in place to do so.
 Based on our past fundraising performance, and the advance stage of iGlue, we don not foresee any difficulty in obtaining needed resources as needed.

-On March16, 2011 we entered into a Convertible Promissory Note with Infinite Funding LLC whereby Infinite Funding provided \$76,000 dollars in loans to the Company.
-The NOTE bears interest at 10%, is due December 5, 2011, and is convertible into shares of common stock at a conversion price of \$0.05.
+On March 16, 2011 we entered into a Convertible Promissory Note with Infinite Funding LLC whereby Infinite Funding provided \$76,000 dollars in loans to the Company.
+The Note bears interest at 10%, is due December 5, 2011, and is convertible into shares of common stock at a conversion price of \$0.05 on December 4, 2011 we received an extension to this note to December 31, 2012.